Total Productive Maintenance (TPM)

 Targeted at all levels of the organization, TPM and its eight pillars provide the necessary process and tools to achieve zero defects, zero breakdowns and zero accidents.

-To increase Overall Equipment Effectiveness (OEE), the six major equipment losses have to be eliminated
+To increase OEE, the six major equipment losses have to be eliminated

 TPM Training Programs

 The TPM Excellence Award is conferred by the Japan Institute of Plant Maintenance (JIPM) to recognize organizations that have attained a high level of manufacturing excellence.
 The TPM excellence initiative helps organizations to know where they are on the excellence journey and what they need to do to achieve a higher level of performance.